WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 		* Who are the wallet makers
 		* How wallets will be [interoperable and secure](http://www.links.org/files/nspw36.pdf)
 	* High impact videos and other demo recordings (i.e.: RWOT)
-* Best practices for businesses and government to create SSI strategy
-	* Best practices for businesses to create a SSI strategy
-	* Offer domain-specific descriptions and demonstrations (drivers licenses, voting, site login, insurance, business registration, etc
-	* Presentations
-	* Videos

 ## Assets